owainlewis/akka-gateway/README.md

-# Switch
+# Gateway

-Switch is a library for writing bespoke API Gateways using Akka HTTP.
+Gateway is a library for writing bespoke API Gateways using Akka HTTP.

 ## Running the examples